openpesa/node-pesa/docs/src/docs/c2b.md

 - Purchased Items Desc
 - ThirdParty Conversation ID

-Next up we have a function to execute the transaction right below the `// Execute transaction` line.
+Next, we have a function to execute the transaction right below the `// Execute transaction` line.

 ```js